 WHY GO: In the 1970’s Long Island City, a manufacturing hub, descended into drugs and prostitution.
 It wasn’t until the opening of the 42-story Citylights Building in 1996 (when a one-bedroom condo could be had for $16,000) that this beleaguered section of New York City began to turn around.

-Now, the borough of Queens is experiencing a renaissance, with Long Island City and Astoria – one subway stop across the East River from mid-town Manhattan – leading the way.
+Now, the borough of Queens is experiencing a renaissance.
+Long Island City and Astoria – one subway stop across the East River from mid-town Manhattan – are leading the way.

-As with any emerging area worth its visitors, there are excellent restaurants and several boutique hotels.
-Come to Long Island City (which, ironically, is not in what is considered “Long Island,” but in Queens), to stay and play.
+As with any emerging area worth its visitors, there are excellent restaurants and growing number of hotels.
+Come to Long Island City, Queens, to stay and play.
 The Mavens take you to their favorite haunts:

 Things to Do in Long Island City and Astoria NY

 GO: Museum of The Moving Image, Astoria